Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 > **NOTE**: You can only settle `ServiceBusReceivedMessage` objects which are received in `ServiceBusReceiveMode.PEEK_LOCK` mode (this is the default).
 > `ServiceBusReceiveMode.RECEIVE_AND_DELETE` mode removes the message from the queue on receipt.  `ServiceBusReceivedMessage` messages
 > returned from `peek_messages()` cannot be settled, as the message lock is not taken like it is in the aforementioned receive methods.
-Sessionful messages have a similar limitation.

 If the message has a lock as mentioned above, settlement will fail if the message lock has expired.
 If processing would take longer than the lock duration, it must be maintained via `receiver.renew_message_lock` before it expires.